Global Petascale to Exascale Science Workflows Accelerated by Next Generation Software Defined Network Architectures and Applications

 “The AmLight-ExP international network topology consists of two rings.
 The AmLight Express spectrum ring is the primary route to bring LSST datasets from Chile to the South Florida AMPATH International Exchange Point.
 The AmLight protected SDN 100G ring is already in operation and carries multiple types of research and education data; it will be the backup for LSST.” said AmLight PIs Julio Ibarra (FIU) and Heidi Morgan (USC-ISI).

-· LSST Data Flows to KISTI and KASI
+· DECam Data Flows to KISTI and KASI

-During the course of the LSST and AmLight SC18 demonstrations, data from the telescope site in Chile arrived via AmLight at both the KISTI and Caltech booths in Dallas, where it was mirrored and carried across SCinet, Starlight, KRLight and KREONet2 to DTNs at KISTI and KASI in Korea, as shown in the figure below.
+During the course of the LSST and AmLight SC18 demonstrations, Dark Energy Camera (DECam) public data from the AURA site in Chile arrived via AmLight at both the KISTI and Caltech booths in Dallas, where it was mirrored and carried across SCinet, Starlight, KRLight and KREONet2 to DTNs at KISTI and KASI in Korea, as shown in the figure below.
 Using Caltech’s Fast Data Transfer (FDT) application, throughputs of 58 Gbps were achieved across the 60 Gbps path from the telescope site to the KISTI booth, and a remarkable 99.7 Gbps on the 100 Gbps path between Dallas and Daejeon.

-Figure 1 Data flow paths among the LSST telescope site, the KISTI and Caltech booths,
+Figure 1 Data flow paths among the AURA Chile site, the KISTI and Caltech booths,

 and KISTI and KASI in Korea during the SC18 demonstrations